kubernetes/enhancements/keps/sig-node/6249-gns-daemonset-coordination/README.md

 lifecycle `NodeConditionType` constants merged into `k8s.io/api/core/v1` in v1.37 behind the `NodeLifecycleConditions` feature gate (alpha, default off).
 As of v1.37 nothing in core writes or reads them.
-This KEP adds the first in-tree writer and reader; no new API types, constants, or reason values are introduced.
+This KEP adds the first in-tree writer and reader, plus one new constant of the same kind, `GracefulNodeShutdownCriticalPhase`; no new API types or reason values.

 As published by the kubelet during shutdown, in a single status update: